mygithub23/aws-iac-basics/iac_aws_tf_basics_instructions.md

 >  This lab is designed to be a "real-world scenario."
 Often in these situations, you are forced to deal with several other problems so that you can get back to resolving the original issue.
 You must solve for getting the tools needed, getting credentials correct, fixing a problem with the resource you create via an update, and finally ensuring your work is stashed back to a repo.
 Real issues are not easy!
 Let's get some experience handling "the real."

 This lab will build your skill and confidence using IaC and addressing chaotic situations promptly and efficiently.
 You will learn how to quickly set up a working environment with tooling, deploy cloud resources using infrastructure as code, make an update, and then store our updated work using git.
 To do this, we will:
-1.  **Connect to AWS CloudShell:** To get a shell quickly, we will leverage AWS CloudShell.
-1.  **Install tools:** Install tools like Terraform and git into CloudShell.
+1.  **Setup your workstation:** To get a shell quickly, we will leverage AWS CloudShell.
+Then, install tools like Terraform and git into CloudShell.
 2.  **AWS CLI permissions:** Configure the AWS CLI with the appropriate key and secret key.
 3.  **Clone GitHub repo, deploy resources:** Pull an IaC template from GitHub and use it to deploy resources to AWS.
 4.  **Update and deploy:** Update the template and deploy the update.